Fraud & Scams

 Medicare scams

-Scammers kick into high gear during Medicare open enrollment, hoping to steal personal information.
+Scammers kick into high gear during Medicare open enrollment from October 15 through December 7, hoping to steal personal information.
 An impersonator might ask for your Medicare number, Social Security number, or even for credit card and bank information.
 The goal, of course, is to steal from you or commit identity theft.

 Ignore any call or text from “Medicare” because Medicare doesn’t contact people out of the blue to offer help with open enrollment or provide any other service.
 Even if the caller ID says “Medicare,” it’s a scam.